richardazia/python_practice/python_notes.md

 - The Union command, to combine two dictionaries.
 Uses the | symbol.
 - Union can combine two or more dictionaries at a time.

+# Tuples
+- simple list
+- immutable - equivalent to constant
+- Ordered lists
+- fewer methods available
+* bike_parts = ("chain", "gear shifter", "tyres")
+- When you have a single tuple you need to write it as
+* tuple_name = "tuple with one item" or ("tuple with one item", )

+- efficient, immutable
+- If you use tuples as keys in a Digital Asset management tool then you can keep keys secure.